Bulgarians: Name system

 There are several different layers of Bulgarian names.
 The vast majority of them have either Christian (names like Lazar, Ivan, Anna, Maria, Ekaterina) or Slavic origin (Vladimir, Svetoslav, Velislava).
 After the Liberation in 1878, the names of historical Bulgar rulers like Asparuh, Krum, Kubrat and Tervel were resurrected.
 The Bulgar name Boris has spread from Bulgaria to a number of countries in the world.

 Most Bulgarian male surnames have an -ov surname suffix (Cyrillic: -ов), a tradition used mostly by Eastern Slavic nations such as Russia, Ukraine and Belarus.
 This is sometimes transcribed as -off or -of (John Atanasov—John Atanasoff), but more often as -ov (e.g. Boyko Borisov).
 The -ov suffix is the Slavic gender-agreeing suffix, thus Ivanov (Иванов) literally means "Ivan's".
 Bulgarian middle names are patronymic and use the gender-agreeing suffix as well, thus the middle name of Nikola's son becomes Nikolov, and the middle name of Ivan's daughter becomes Ivanova.
-Since names in Bulgarian are gender-based, Bulgarian women have the -ova surname suffix (Cyrillic: -овa), for example, Maria Ivanova.
+Since names in Bulgarian are gender-based, Bulgarian women have the -ova surname suffix (Cyrillic: -ова), for example, Maria Ivanova.
 The plural form of Bulgarian names ends in -ovi (Cyrillic: -ови), for example the Ivanovi family (Иванови).

 Other common Bulgarian male surnames have the -ev surname suffix (Cyrillic: -ев), for example Stoev, Ganchev, Peev, and so on.
 The female surname in this case would have the -eva surname suffix (Cyrillic: -ева), for example: Galina Stoeva.
 The last name of the entire family then would have the plural form of -evi (Cyrillic: -еви), for example: the Stoevi family (Стоеви).

 Another typical Bulgarian surname suffix, though less common, is -ski.
 This surname ending also gets an –a when the bearer of the name is female (Smirnenski becomes Smirnenska).
 The plural form of the surname suffix -ski is still -ski, e.g. the Smirnenski family (Смирненски).

 The ending –in (female -ina) also appears rarely.
 It used to be given to the child of an unmarried woman (for example the son of Kuna will get the surname Kunin and the son of Gana – Ganin).
 The surname suffix -ich can be found only occasionally, primarily among the Roman Catholic Bulgarians.
 The surname ending –ich does not get an additional –a if the bearer of the name is female.